particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 Make sure you've used the [**Mark As Development Device**](/getting-started/console/development-devices/) option for your Tracker device in your Tracker product.
 If you don't mark the device as a development device it will be flashed with the default or locked product firmware version immediately after connecting to the cloud, overwriting the application you just flashed.

 It is recommended that Tracker fleets upgrade to the latest Device OS 4.x LTS (currently {{version mode="latestRelease" line="4"}}).
-You can also use Device OS 3.3.0, or the 5.x developer preview release line with Tracker Edge v18.
+You can also use Device OS 3.3.0.

+{{note op="start" type="note"}}
+Tracker Edge v18 and earlier are not compatible Device OS 5.x.
+If you wish to target Device OS 5.0.0 or later, you must use the manual instructions below and use the **develop** branch of tracker-edge.
+{{note op="end"}}

 ### Tracker Edge v18